 Although we think of writing as a rather cerebral vocation, it’s surprisingly physical.
 At least if you’re serious about it.
 And over the age of 40 or so, just as we might need to moderate how insanely we go about our gym workouts, the same holds true for writing sessions.

-Stephen King famously advises that the most important piece of equipment for writer is a door.
+Stephen King famously advises that the most important piece of equipment for a writer is a door.
 Which can be closed.
 And behind which you sit and write.
-The thing is all that sitting—hunched over a keyboard, tense with anxiety and indecision—is quite hard on your aging body.
+The trouble is all that sitting—hunched over a keyboard, tense with anxiety and indecision—is hard on your aging body.
 You’ve heard the usual advice about getting up for five or 10 minutes every hour to walk around and stretch.
 This was apparently coined by someone who’s never been in the flow of a remarkable writing day when the words just pour out of you.
 Stopping after a measly 45 minutes just isn’t an option.
 However, such days are few and far between.
 So on those rare and wonderful days, give yourself permission to abuse your body a little.

 What that means is that you need to care for yourself physically the rest of the time so you have reserves that can be tapped on those days when 8,000 words magically flow forth.
 So here are a few hacks I’ve learned over the course of writing three novels.

 One trick I trained myself to do years ago is switch the side my mouse is on the first of every month.
 It feels a little odd at first, but you’ll be surprised how quickly you become an ambidextrous mouser.
 This evens out the repetitive motion stress on your wrists and forearms from all that rolling and clicking.
-I also use a keyboard designed to emulate the touch and feedback of an old IBM Selectric typewriter—it even makes clack-clack keystroke sounds—for which I paid $65.
+I also use a keyboard designed to emulate the touch and feedback of an old typewriter—it even makes clack-clack keystroke sounds—for which I paid $65.
 I find the more deliberate action demanded from that kind of keyboard helps with finger-joint stiffness.
-I also recommend a good quality and decently sized external monitor on which you can enlarge a page of your text 150% or even 200% as the day goes on.
+I also recommend a good quality and decently sized external monitor on which you can enlarge a page of text 150% or even 200% as the day goes on.
 It can really diminish eyestrain and attendant headaches.